 Rewiring America estimates that transitioning to clean energy by 2035 will create 25 million jobs in manufacturing, installation, and maintenance.

 But we’re fighting a battle against all the climate disinformation swirling around in our political and social media atmosphere.
 That smog of disinformation is a huge barrier that’s keeping people from taking action.
-In a survey we conducted earlier this year, 33% of respondents said that they don’t believe their individual actions help mitigate climate change.
+In a survey we conducted, 33% of respondents said that they don’t believe their individual actions help mitigate climate change.

 That’s just not true.